v2rayA/homebrew-v2raya/README.md

 brew install v2raya
 ```

-Package `v2ray` will be installed as a dependency package.
+Package `v2ray5` from this tap will be installed as a dependency package.

 ## Run v2rayA